gmtommasini/bds02/README.md

 # bds02
-This is the exercise on TDD from DevSuperior Spring-React Bootcamp
+This an exercise on TDD from DevSuperior Spring-React Bootcamp